mikanikos/Fork-Accountability/README.md

 Then, simply run the generated binary.
 The monitor accepts the following command-line parameters:

-- -config: path (relative to the project root directory) of the configuration file for the monitor (default "cmd/monitor/_config/config.yaml")
+- **-config**: path (relative to the project root directory) of the configuration file for the monitor (default "cmd/monitor/_config/config.yaml")

-- -delay: time to wait (in seconds) before start running, use for testing
+- **-delay**: time to wait (in seconds) before start running, use for testing

-- -report: path (relative to the project root directory) of the report to generate at the end of the execution instead of printing logs to standard output
+- **-report**: path (relative to the project root directory) of the report to generate at the end of the execution instead of printing logs to standard output

+The yaml configuration file must have the following parameters in order to provide the monitor with the required information to run the algorithm:

+- `height`: it represents the consensus instance where the fork has been detected or the height where the fork accountability algorithm will be run.
+This parameter will be used to request messages from the validators.

+- `firstDecisionRound`: the round where the first decision was made in the consensus algorithm.

+- `secondDecisionRound`: the round where the second decision was made in the consensus algorithm.

+- `timeout`: timer (in seconds) used to exit the execution after the time is expired.
+It's not needed by the algorithm but it's just a safety measure to prevent a blocking state in case something goes wrong.
+It can be set at a very high value and will not affect the execution of the algorithm.

+- `validators`: is the list of addresses where the validators are listening for incoming monitor requests

+The [_config](cmd/monitor/_config) folder contains some sample config files for the monitor.

 ### Running the validator

-Go to the validator directory inside the cmd package, compile with the following command:
+Go to the [validator](cmd/validator) directory inside the [cmd](cmd) package, compile with the following command:

 ```
 go build